-SamTrans submitted input to MTC for the Plan Bay Area update in FY 2015.
+SamTrans submitted input to MTC for the Plan Bay Area update in FY 2015 .
 There are a few key differences between the assumptions included in the Plan Bay Area update and this SRTP's operating budget, summarized below:

-- The base year in the two documents is different, with Plan Bay Area being FY 2015 and SRTP FY 2017.
-The amounts for the SRTP in FY 2017 are lower than in the base: - o Fares are \$3.9 million lower - o Transit Development Act (TDA) revenues are \$3.7 million lower - State Transit Assistance (STA) revenues are \$2.1 million lower - o Sales tax revenues are \$1.7 million lower - Other changes include: - o ADA costs are \$2.4 million higher - o The Plan Bay Area did not include a sales tax contribution to the capital program - o The Caltrain contribution in the SRTP is larger
+- The base year in the two documents is different, with Plan Bay Area being FY 2015 and this SRTP's base year being FY 2017.
+The amounts for the SRTP in FY 2017 are lower than in FY 2015, specifically: - Fares are \$4.9 million lower - Transit Development Act (TDA) revenues are \$2.3 million lower - State Transit Assistance (STA) revenues are \$1.5 million lower - Other changes include: - ADA costs are \$1.4 million higher - The Plan Bay Area did not include a sales tax contribution to the capital program - The Caltrain contribution in the SRTP is larger - Motorbus costs are \$10 million lower

 In a few cases, there are different assumptions for growth rates.
 While revenue and fare growth is the same between Plan Bay Area and this SRTP there are differences in the growth of expenditures.
-The Plan Bay Area assumed 3.75 percent growth universally; as noted above, this SamTrans presents a more granular approach to expenditure growth in this SRTP.
+The Plan Bay Area assumed 3.75 percent growth universally; as noted above, a more granular approach to expenditure growth is presented in this SRTP.